Chart Color Schemes

 The level of residential development activity in Pakenham - North West was found to be higher than 90% of real estate markets across the country

-The average expected construction cost value for new homes is $321,000.
-This financial year, there have been $694,000 in commercial approvals, suggesting a predominant focus on residential development.
-Compared to Greater Melbourne, Pakenham - North West has 226.0% more construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
-New development consists of 96.0% detached houses and 4.0% townhouses or apartments, maintaining the area's traditional low-density character with a focus on family homes.
-With around 37 people per dwelling approval, Pakenham - North West exhibits characteristics of a growth area.
+New homes are being constructed at an average expected cost of $321,000.
+This financial year has seen $694,000 in commercial approvals, suggesting a predominantly residential focus.
+Compared to Greater Melbourne, Pakenham North West has 226% more construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the location.
+New development primarily consists of detached houses (96%) and townhouses or apartments (4%), maintaining the area's traditional low-density character with a focus on family homes.
+With around 37 people per dwelling approval, Pakenham North West exhibits characteristics of a growth area.

-By 2041, it is projected to grow by approximately 9,749 residents.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+According to AreaSearch's latest quarterly estimate, the area is expected to grow by approximately 9749 residents by 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development